janatalab/GEM/README.md

 Please cite the paper if using anything from this repository.

-Note that more information about the proof-of-concept experiments reported in the paper is available in a separate repository: [https://github.com/janatalab/GEM-Experiments-POC](https://github.com/janatalab/GEM-Experiments-POC)
+Note that more information about the proof-of-concept experiments reported in the paper is available in a separate git repository: [https://github.com/janatalab/GEM-Experiments-POC](https://github.com/janatalab/GEM-Experiments-POC)